 In summary, exercising its plenary authority over the management of federal lands, Congress's enactment of Section 20001 of PL 115-97 decided the question of whether activities related to leasing, exploration, development, production and transportation of oil and gas would take place on the Coastal Plain.
-In doing so, Congress, among other things: (1) directed the Secretary, acting through the BLM, to "establish and administer a competitive oil and gas development, production, program for the leasing, and transportation of oil and gas in and from the Coastal Plain"; (2) included a Coastal Plain oil and gas program as a refuge purpose on equal footing with the other refuge purposes; (3) directed the Secretary, acting through the BLM, to manage the program in a manner similar to the administration of lease sales on the National Petroleum Reserve-Alaska (the NPR-A); (4) directed the Secretary, acting through the BLM, to issue rights-of-way or easements "for the exploration, development, production, or transportation necessary" to carry out the program; and (5) directed the Secretary, acting through the BLM, to authorize up to 2,000 surface acres to be covered by production and support facilities.
+In doing so, Congress, among other things: (1) directed the Secretary, acting through the BLM, to "establish and administer a competitive oil and gas program for the leasing, development, production, and transportation of oil and gas in and from the Coastal Plain"; (2) included a Coastal Plain oil and gas program as a refuge purpose on equal footing with the other refuge purposes; (3) directed the Secretary, acting through the BLM, to manage the program in a manner similar to the administration of lease sales on the National Petroleum Reserve-Alaska (the NPR-A); (4) directed the Secretary, acting through the BLM, to issue rights-of-way or easements "for the exploration, development, production, or transportation necessary" to carry out the program; and (5) directed the Secretary, acting through the BLM, to authorize up to 2,000 surface acres to be covered by production and support facilities.

-71. The Record of Decision notes the uncertainty of the impacts of future exploration and development on the Coastal Plain.
+68. The Record of Decision notes the uncertainty of the impacts of future exploration and development on the Coastal Plain.
 As a result, the Record of Decision explains that "[a]t some future stage in the administration of the oil and gas program where impacts from proposed actions are actually reasonably foreseen, i.e., if and when the BLM is presented with proposals for exploration or development, those decisions by the BLM for specific authorizations will also be subject to project-specific analysis, including compliance with NEPA and other laws."
 The Record of Decision further clarifies that future on-the-ground actions may be subject to additional projectspecific terms and conditions, in addition to the terms and conditions of the governing lease.
+69. The Record of Decision expressly acknowledges the five statutory purposes of ANWR and carefully ensures that the purpose of oil and gas development "does not defeat the other four" purposes.